myothuko98/MovieApp/README.md

 - Loading indicators for data fetching.
 - Error messages for API failures.
 - Displays a message for empty search results.

+### 5. Pagination Support
+- API supports limiting the number of results using a `limit` parameter.

 ---